tilek/about-me/startup_areas_that_interest_me.md

 <br>
 <br>

-# Tier 5 - Startups inspired by solutions rather than a mission.
+# Tier 4 - Startups inspired by solutions rather than a mission.

 ## Domain: Human augmentation
 * Ability to input information and get output hands-free, privately, in a noisy environment
 <br>
 <br>

-# Tier 6 - Tiny ideas
+# Tier 5 - Tiny ideas

 ## Domain: Communication
 * Ability to send and receive an expression of gratitude at a touch of a button

 ## Domain: Health, fitness, and mindfulness
-* Game to inspire people to explore new plant foods
+* Game to inspire people to try new edible plants to promote healthy, diverse and vegan diet as well as a love of nature